Proactive vs. Reactive

 What are some ways Prevailing Wage can be addressed proactively?

-A Proactive Contractor knows proper worker classification is always a struggle, so procedures and processes are in place to minimize misclassification opportunities.
+A Proactive Contractor knows proper worker classification is always a struggle.
+The construction contractor must ensure procedures and processes are in place to minimize misclassification opportunities.
 A Reactive Contractor hopes workers are being classified correctly.

 A Proactive Contractor takes maximum allowable credit on Prevailing Wage projects.
 The contractor has a solid understanding of employee insurance premiums, paid time off, pension plans, and how these fringes affect the quality of employees the company attracts and retains.
 He knows the steps required to take Prevailing Wage credit for Holiday and Vacation Pay and for company sponsored Apprenticeship training.
 A Reactive Contractor pays the Prevailing Wage Required Fringe as cash wages or makes only a pension plan contribution because he doesn’t know what else to do.